Home2025-12-20T20:23:06+00:00

 Sexual assault is basically defined as any sexual contact or behavior that occurs without your clear and explicit consent.
 Such violations are dehumanizing, demoralizing, and unacceptable — they demand accountability and justice.

-The Pride Law Firm has a dedicated survivor advocate to help you in every way possible after the trauma you’ve experienced.
+The Pride Law Firm has a dedicated to help you in every way possible after the trauma you’ve experienced.
 Also, every member of our staff has been trained in trauma-informed care to help ensure you’re met with a safe environment and provided support for whatever needs your recovery requires.
-Contact us online, call us directly at 619-516-8166, or start a confidential chat right on this page — we are here for you whenever you’re ready.
+Contact us online, call us directly 619-516-8166, or start a confidential chat right on this page — we are here for you whenever you’re ready.

-Is It Worth Getting a Sexual Assault Lawyer?
+Is It Worth Getting a San Diego Sexual Assault Lawyer?2025-10-20T13:40:04+00:00

 Yes — hiring a sexual assault lawyer can help you take back your power and improve your environment for not only yourself, but also those facing similar challenges.